Supermarine Spitfire: Airframe

 The Spitfire's airframe was complex.
 The streamlined, semi-monocoque, duralumin-skinned fuselage had a number of compound curves built up over a skeleton of 19 formers, also known as frames.
 These started from frame number one, immediately behind the propeller unit, to the tail unit attachment frame.
 The first four frames supported the glycol header tank and engine cowlings.
 Frame five, to which the engine bearers were secured, supported the weight of the engine and its accessories.
 This was a strengthened double frame which also incorporated the fireproof bulkhead, and in later versions of the Spitfire, the oil tank.
 This frame also tied the four main fuselage longerons to the rest of the airframe.
 Behind the bulkhead were five U-shaped half-frames which accommodated the fuel tanks and cockpit.
 The rear fuselage started at the 11th frame, to which the pilot's seat and (later) armour plating were attached, and ended at the 19th, which was mounted at a slight forward angle just forward of the fin.
 Each of these nine frames was oval, reducing in size towards the tail, and incorporated several lightening holes to reduce their weight as much as possible without weakening them.
 The U-shaped frame 20 was the last frame of the fuselage proper and the frame to which the tail unit was attached.
 Frames 21, 22 and 23 formed the fin; frame 22 incorporated the tailwheel opening and frame 23 was the rudder post.
 Before being attached to the main fuselage, the tail unit frames were held in a jig and the eight horizontal tail formers were riveted to them.

 A combination of 14 longitudinal stringers and four main longerons attached to the frames helped form a light but rigid structure to which sheets of alclad stressed skinning were attached.
 The fuselage plating was 24, 20, and 18 gauge, decreasing in order of thickness towards the tail, while the fin structure was completed using short longerons from frames 20 to 23, before being covered in 22 gauge plating.

 The skin of the fuselage, wings, and tailplane was secured by dome-headed rivets, and in critical areas such as the wing forward of the main spar where an uninterrupted airflow was required, with flush rivets.
-From February 1943 flush riveting was used on the fuselage, affecting all Spitfire variants.
+From February 1943 flush riveting was used on the fuselage on all Spitfire variants.
 In some areas, such as at the rear of the wing and the lower tailplane skins, the top was riveted and the bottom fixed by brass screws which tapped into strips of spruce bolted to the lower ribs.
 The removable wing tips were made up of duralumin-skinned spruce formers.

 At first, the ailerons, elevators, and rudder were fabric-covered, but once combat experience showed that fabric-covered ailerons were impossible to use at high speeds a light alloy replaced the fabric, enhancing control throughout the speed range.